pborreli/blog-4/source/_posts/2013-10-03-erlang-is-the-most-object-oriented-language.markdown

 ## Functional Programming and Object Orientation
-Often when you ask programmers what the opposite of functional programming is, they simple reply "well, object oriented programming, of course!".
+Often when you ask programmers what the opposite of functional programming is, they simply reply "well, object oriented programming, of course!".

 Unfortunately, this isn't true.
 Object orientation and functional programming are [orthogonal to one another](http://stackoverflow.com/questions/3949618/are-fp-and-oo-orthogonal),